 Having work experience is not expected for any of our courses.
 We are mostly interested in your academic interests and abilities and you should not be deterred from applying if you do not have any work experience.

 We do not expect candidates to have taken STEP before applying.
-We may ask for 1 in STEP I as part of conditional offers in Engineering/Chemical Engineering.
-All conditional offers for Mathematics, Maths with Physics and Computer Science with Mathematics will include achieving at least grades 1 in both STEP II and STEP III.
+We may ask for STEP II as part of conditional offers in Engineering.
+All conditional offers for Mathematics, and Maths with Physics will include achieving at least grades 1 in both STEP II and STEP III.

 STEP papers are designed to be substantially more challenging than A levels.
 Offer-holders with STEP conditions are advised to obtain past papers for practice, and it is hoped they will be able to obtain assistance from their teachers.
 We do not expect candidates to receive extensive additional teaching for STEP.
 The Faculty of Mathematics offers a range of resources to help students prepare for STEP.